The Atheist Bible, CC-BY Fabian M. Suchanek

 Moral Values

 We now turn to the positive effects that religion has on society.
-Here, the picture is much less clear than in what concerns the positive effects on the individual.
+Here, the picture is much less clear than it is for the positive effects on the individual.
 In fact, we will argue that, from a Humanist perspective, the effects of religion on society are often more harmful than beneficial.

-We start with one of the main arguments that are often brought forward in favor of religion: the moral framework that religion provides.
-The moral framework tells people what to do and what to avoid.
+We start with one of the main arguments that is often brought forward in favor of religion: its moral framework.
+A religious moral framework tells people what to do and what to avoid.
 This has several advantages: First, it guides society.
-It tells people that they should not steal, kill, and injure.
-This is the very basis of any society.
+It instructs people to not steal, kill, or injure.
 Second, a religious moral framework provides legal security.
 Religious frameworks typically evolve very little over time.
 Thereby, they provide a constant that people can rely on.
 Finally, religious moral frameworks come with a divine authority that no secular framework can hope to obtain.
-They also usually come with a supernatural supervisor to check compliance to the rules, as well as with punishment in the hereafter if that compliance is not given.
+They also usually come with a supernatural supervisor to check compliance (and to dole out punishment in the hereafter if that compliance is lacking).
 With this, religious moral frameworks are a formidable tool to impose ethical behavior on a society.

 A Humanist perspective

 Humanists have a different perspective on religious moral frameworks.
-They first note that the interpersonal moral values that religions promote are not actually linked to any of today’s religions.
-The rule not to steal, kill, and injure is not specific to some religion.
-As we have seen before, such moral frameworks have existed for millennia, across all regions of this world, before any of today’s larger religions existed.
-Such frameworks also arise spontaneously in any group of people who have to make do with each other.
-It would thus be wrong to credit religion with establishing these values.
+They first note that the basic moral values that religions promote are not actually uniquely linked to any of today’s religions.
+The rule not to steal, kill, or injure has existed for millennia, across all regions of this world, before any of today’s larger religions existed .
+Similar frameworks also arise spontaneously among other groups of people forced to live together — be they stranded sailors, remote fishermen57, prison inmates, or even Mafia gangsters.
+It would thus be wrong to credit religion for these values.

-Besides, some religions support not just values that are beneficial to society, but also values that are disastrous.
-We have already discussed the obsession with the supernatural in the moral systems of the older Abrahamic religions, which promotes obedience to rules for their own sake rather than for the avoidance of harm.
-And indeed, in the past, Judaism, Christianity, and Islam have lent their weight to slavery.
-Christianity has supported the crusades and the colonization of the Americas and Africa; Islam has supported the conquest of large swaths of land to create an intercontinental empire.
-Non-Abrahamic religions have their share of moral problems, too: Hinduism has supported (and to some degree still does support) the caste system.
-Still today, most denominations of Christianity, traditional Judaism, mainstream Islam, the Bahai Faith, mainstream Hinduism, Theravada Buddhism, and mainstream Confucianism give less rights to women.
+Still today, many religions support moral values that are backward or harmful from a Humanist perspective: Most denominations of Christianity, traditional Judaism, mainstream Islam, the Bahai Faith, mainstream Hinduism, Theravada Buddhism, and mainstream Confucianism give fewer rights to women.
 The mainstream interpretations of Judaism, Christianity, Islam, Hinduism, and Confucianism prohibit interfaith marriage.
 Most major religions (Judaism, Christianity, Islam, the Bahai Faith, Buddhism, Confucianism) shun homosexuality in their mainstream interpretations.
 The scriptures of Catholicism, Islam, and Hinduism have nothing to say against child marriage, and most major religions punish or shun apostasy and blasphemy.

-Humanists draw two lessons from this: first, any religion that today promotes these values, or that did promote such values in the past, discredits itself as a guarantor of morality in Humanist eyes.
+Humanists draw two lessons from this: First, any religion that promotes such values today, or that did promote such values in the past, discredits itself as a guarantor of morality in Humanist eyes.
 How could one delegate moral questions to a religion that once justified slavery, Humanists ask, or that still today advocates values such as the subordination of women or homophobia?
 Believers can argue that these interpretations of their faith are or were erroneous.
-Humanists can counter that the divine scriptures of a given religion have always been the same, across all centuries and across all continents.
-If these scriptures can be misinterpreted in such a fundamental way so as to justify slavery, then these scriptures are just no good as a moral guideline.
-Consider, e.g., Article 4 of the UN Declaration of Human Rights: “No one shall be held in slavery or servitude; slavery and the slave trade shall be prohibited in all their forms”[Human Rights § 4].
-How can this be misinterpreted to allow for slavery?
+Humanists can counter that the divine scriptures of a given religion have always been the same, across all centuries.
+If these scriptures can be misinterpreted in such a fundamental way so as to justify slavery or the subordination of women, then these scriptures are simply not a good moral guideline.
+Consider, for example, Article 4 of the UN Declaration of Human Rights: “No one shall be held in slavery or servitude; slavery and the slave trade shall be prohibited in all their forms.”[Human Rights § 4] How can this be misinterpreted to allow for slavery?
 And if it cannot, then which moral guideline is superior?

 In all fairness, slavery was once allowed also in secular systems.
 And this brings us to the second lesson that Humanists draw: Secular law is what it is today because it evolved.
-Arriving at the values that we consider fundamental today took centuries of struggle between different powers, interest groups, and philosophies.
-And it would be pretentious to assume that this struggle is over now — just as it would have been pretentious two hundred years ago to assume that the last word on morality had been spoken.
-If we cement the values of today with religion, then we risk making the same mistake today that people made two hundred years ago.
-The only remedy against making such mistakes, Humanists hold, is to subject our moral values continuously to questions, critique, and proposals for change.
+Arriving at the values that we consider fundamental today took centuries of struggle between different philosophies, interest groups, and powers.
+And it would be pretentious to assume that this struggle is now over — just as it would have been pretentious two hundred years ago to assume that the last word on morality had been spoken.
+If we cement the values of today, then we risk making the same mistakes that people made two hundred years ago, when they thought women were inferior or homosexuality was perverse.
+The only remedy against making such mistakes, Humanists hold, is to continuously subject our moral values to questions, critique, and proposals for change.
 These are, coincidentally, the things that religions, with their insistence on eternal values, are particularly bad at.

 All the world’s major religions, with their emphasis on love, compassion, patience, tolerance, and forgiveness can and do promote inner values.
 But the reality of the world today is that grounding ethics in religion is no longer adequate.
 This is why I am increasingly convinced that the time has come to find a way of thinking about spirituality and ethics beyond religion altogether.